 In this article, we unravel 13 ways to afford travel in 2024, providing a passport to adventure for those keen on travelling on a budget.

 Travelling with your partner?
-Jump across to our post on how to make travelling together as a couple stress-free.
+Read our road trip guide on how to make travelling together as a couple stress-free.

 💡Our top tip for cheap travel -TrustedHousesitters - free accommodation in return for looking after pets and home.
 Take a look and use our 25% off discount code at checkout: LIFEJOURNEY25